gsdndeer/Video-Bounding-Box-Labeling-Tool/README.md

 # Video-Bounding-Box-Labeling-Tool

-This tool is using SiamMask tracker.
-I expand the SiamMask to multi-object tracking.
-It can create VOC and YOLO format file.
+A video labeling tool using SiamMask tracker, and it can create VOC and YOLO format file.

 Originally, SiamMask is a single object tracking framework.
 However, it is necessary to label multiple bounding boxes at the same time.
 Therefore, I expand the SiamMask to multi-object tracking.